 summarize the results of each individual review type into a comprehensive, summary report of all QC findings.

-When making the self-report to Fannie Mae, the lender must provide Fannie Mae with a written report of its findings and copies of the relevant documentation that support the reason for the finding.
+When making the self-report to Fannie Mae, the lender must provide Fannie Mae with a report of its findings and copies of the relevant documentation that support the reason for the finding.
 For example, if tax return transcripts reveal that qualifying income was inaccurate such that the borrower was not qualified for the loan on the terms and pricing offered, the lender should provide copies of the original income documentation and the tax return transcripts with its notification to Fannie Mae.

 For information on the lender’s responsibility to self-report any misrepresentation, fraud, or other possible breach of a selling warranty or compliance with laws, see A2-2-01, Contractual Representations and Warranties, A3-2-01, Compliance With Laws, and A3-4-03, Preventing, Detecting, and Reporting Mortgage Fraud.

 The lender must retain all written and electronic records that are created as part of a QC review process for a minimum of three years.
-These records include documentation of QC reports, QC review findings, as well as documentation related to any corrective actions.
+These records include documentation of QC reports, QC review findings, successful rebuttal documentation, as well as documentation related to any corrective actions.
 The lenders must provide Fannie Mae with a copy of its records upon request.

-The lender must have an audit process to ensure that its QC process and procedures are followed by the QC staff, and that assessments and conclusions are recorded and consistently applied.
+The lender must have an independent audit process to ensure that its QC process and procedures are followed by the QC staff, and that assessments and conclusions are recorded and consistently applied.
 The findings must be accurately recorded and consistent with the defects noted in the lender’s system of record.

 The table below provides references to the Announcements that have been issued that are related to this topic.